romangrubic/Snoop-Adverts-Flask/README.md

   - They are visible on all pages and are used to filter ads.
 User can filter adverts by any combination or keyword, county and category.

 * Most viewed and Most recent section
-  - Carousel which is showing 5 most viewed or most recent adverts on site.
-Each image in carousel is clickable and if user clicks on it will open that advert in View_advert.html.
+  - Carousel which is showing 4 most viewed or most recent adverts on site.
+Each advert is clickable and if user clicks on it will open that advert in View_advert.html.

 * Time and Date
   - Each advert has the time when it was entered or renewed which helps the user.

 * Add advert
   - User can add advert by typing all the required information that are neccessary.
    All fields are required and have to filled by the requirements.
 By pressing submit button, advert will be saved to database and will populate in Marketplace.